Snowbreak: Containment Zone Tier List

 Sniper and healer are two conflicting identities for a character, but Yao makes it work just well enough to go home on time.

-Her support skill and ultimate really both do the same thing, and makes Yao the strongest healing operative pound-for-pound.
-Her support skill thoroughly beats any competition for total healing done, and her ultimate further doubles down on this.
-Do note that making the most of her healing can restrict your movement a bit, as her support skill’s healing drone isn’t the fastest and her ultimate does leave her napping in a chair.
+Her support skill and ultimate really both do the same thing, and makes Yao one of the strongest healing operatives pound-for-pound.
+Her support skill is excellent for total sustained healing, and her ultimate further doubles down on this.
+Do note that making the most of her medical potential can restrict your movement a bit, as her support skill’s healing drone isn’t the fastest and her ultimate does leave her napping in a chair.

 Yao works right out of the box, but her first two manifests massively boost her healing power, and are quite easy to obtain thanks to the new player login campaign.
-While initially weapon-agnostic, will want a Frost sniper once her neuronics are unlocked to get the most value out of her abilities.
-Olympus is ideal for raw healing, but Deep Sea’s Call can trade some of it off for an attack boost instead.
+Olympus is a shiny SSR that you’ll get for free, but Deep Sea’s Call provides an additional attack boost while statsticking hard enough to beat it on healing too.

 As most players will end up using Yao exclusively as a healer, unlocking both support neuronics is a pretty obvious decision.
-After that, both active skill neuronics are decent DPS increases, while her ultimate neuronics also help with its uptime and add extra utility through CC resistance.
+After that, both active skill neuronics are decent DPS increases if you find that useful, while her ultimate neuronics also help with its uptime and add extra utility through CC resistance.

 Lyfe - Wednesday